5 Tips for Powder Newbies

 The pressure of having more experienced guests staring you down while you’re on day one in unfamiliar conditions does not help the learning curve, let me tell you.
-Set yourself up to succeed: tail guides mean the group can split and pressure is not an issue.
+Set yourself up to succeed: tail guides increase safety and make a new environment way more friendly.

 Flat and reverse camber, wide shovels, early-rise tips, wide waists: these things all contribute to easier, smoother turns with the necessary float to make equal balance more natural.

 The equipment doesn’t presume you’ll ski or ride any differently.
 You just do what you do, and it’ll do what it does – which is make pow skiing as fun as it should be.

 Although perfect pow skiing feels effortless when you’ve got the flow, being in good shape is key for first-timers.
 The adrenaline and nerves of a new environment will rev your system, the conditions may challenge your legs in new ways, and falling in the deep stuff, while soft, can be surprisingly tiring.